 WINTER 2018 FACULTY & COURSES

-Jennifer Cole (Comparative Human Development) – Migration and Multicultural France
+Jennifer Cole (Comparative Human Development) – CHDV 22830/ANTH 22830 Migration and Multicultural France

-Lisa Wedeen (Political Science) – The Arab Uprisings Seven Years Later: Change and Retrenchments in the Political Present
+Lisa Wedeen (Political Science) – PLSC 24716/ANTH 24715 The Arab Uprisings Seven Years Later: Change and Retrenchments in the Political Present

 This course examines the reasons for and variations in the trajectories of the uprisings that shook the Middle East in 2011.
 At once theoretical and empirical, the class focuses on events in Tunisia, Egypt, Yemen, Syria, and Libya, and considers them in relation to prevailing social scientific theories of socio-political transformation and regime management.
-During the quarter, we shall cover themes such as the causes and connotations of “revolution”; the rise of new social movements in a neoliberal era; the politics of authoritarian retrenchment; the importance of digital publics to activism, social control, and the proliferation of “fake news”; popular culture and artistic practices (including humor) in the context of ongoing tumult; the causes of civil war; various practices of piety and the role of Islamic activism; generational conflict; and the ongoing effects of international intervention.
+During the quarter, we shall cover themes such as the causes and connotations of “revolution”; the rise of new social movements in a neoliberal era; the politics of authoritarian retrenchment; the importance of digital publics to activism, social control, and the proliferation of “fake news”; popular culture and artistic practices (including humor) in the context of ongoing violence; the causes of civil war; the role of Islamic activism; generational conflict; and the ongoing effects of international intervention.
 Given France’s colonial legacy and its current position as home to Middle Easterners in exile, being in Paris offers an especially rich environment in which to study.
 Course materials will include not only scholarly writings but also television shows and films.
 We shall also take a few trips to sites around Paris, meet with Syrian artists and activists, and enjoy an extended excursion to a location outside of Paris.
 REQUIREMENTS: Students will attend every class and participate avidly in class discussions (20%).
 Students will also complete a short take-home midterm (30%) and a take-home final essay (50%).

-Dingxin Zhao (Sociology) – Revolutions and Rebellions in Twentieth-Century China
+Dingxin Zhao (Sociology) – SOCI #TBD Revolutions and Rebellions in Twentieth-Century China

 Center in Paris